akarnokd/ThePlanetCrafterMods/README.md

 To deposit **Algae**, name any number of containers as `*Algae1Seed` (the `*` is mandatory).

-To deposit food, use the following naming convention:
+To deposit food, use the following default naming convention:

 - **Eggplant** - `*Vegetable0Growable`
 - **Squash** - `*Vegetable1Growable`